 The right lender for you depends on multiple circumstances.

 The Revolution team can assess this with you to recommend the right mortgage providers to apply to, whose criteria we know you are most likely to meet.

 - The Loan to Value (LTV) ratio - i.e. how much you want to borrow against the value of the property.

 - The total amount you wish to borrow.

 - Location of the property.

 - What type of residence you wish to buy.

 - Your credit history and credit score.

-Every mortgage provider that Revolution Finance recommends is a trusted lender and is regulated by the Financial Conduct Authority (FCA).
+Every mortgage provider that Revolution Finance recommends is a trusted lender regulated by the Financial Conduct Authority (FCA).

-The type of lender who can consider this sort of application will be a specialist, and will usually have a few conditions before they can offer to lend.
-These terms are always negotiated by the Revolution team, but typically will include requirements such as:
+The lender who can consider this application will be a specialist and will usually have a few conditions before they can offer to lend.
+These terms are always negotiated by the Revolution team but typically will include requirements such as: